dbt-labs/docs.getdbt.com/website/docs/guides/dbt-models-on-databricks.md

 Now onto the most final layer &mdash; the gold marts that business stakeholders typically interact with from their preferred BI tool.
 The considerations here will be fairly similar to the silver layer except that these marts are more likely to handling aggregations.
 Further, you will likely want to be even more intentional about Z-Ordering these tables as SLAs tend to be lower with these direct stakeholder facing tables.

-In addition, these tables are well suited for defining [dbt metrics](/docs/build/metrics) on to ensure simplicity and consistency across your key business KPIs!
-Using the [dbt_metrics package](https://hub.getdbt.com/dbt-labs/metrics/latest/), you can query the metrics inside of your own dbt project even.
+In addition, these tables are well suited for defining [metrics](/docs/build/build-metrics-intro) on to ensure simplicity and consistency across your key business KPIs!
+Using the [MetricFlow](https://github.com/dbt-labs/metricflow), you can query the metrics inside of your own dbt project even.
 With the upcoming Semantic Layer Integration, you can also then query the metrics in any of the partner integrated tools.

 ### Filter rows in target and/or source